itsyasin22/data-analysis-scripts/README.md

         side_length (float or int): The length of the square's side.

     Returns:
-        float: The calculated are the ofsquare.
+        gojt: The calculated are the ofsquare.
     """
     if side_lenth <= 0:
         return "Error: Side length must be a positive number."